Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Experiments and Results

 \subsection{Sensitivity Analysis}

-This subsection examines how two key hyperparameters affect MVNS performance: (i) initialization time allocated to the auxiliary task and (ii) neighborhood size per destruction operator.
-We report impacts on solution quality, runtime, and stability across the medium-scale test case: Case-3.
+This subsection examines how two key hyperparameters affect L-VNS performance: initialization time allocated to the auxiliary task and neighborhood size per search operator.
+These experiments are conducted on the medium-scale test case Case3-1, with 10 independent runs performed for each parameter configuration.

-\subsubsection{Initialization time}
+\subsubsection{Initialization Time}

-We varied the initialization (i.e., auxiliary task optimization) time from 10 to 600 seconds to assess its impact on the subsequent search.
+We varied the initialization time (i.e., auxiliary task optimization) from 10 to 600 seconds to assess its impact on the subsequent search.
 The maximum iteration count is fixed at 400.
-Fig. \fref{fig: initialization time} reports MVNS performance on Case‑3 over 10 independent runs for each initialization time.
+Fig. \fref{fig: initialization time} reports the performance on each scene.
 In general, longer initialization yields faster convergence during the neighborhood search; however, beyond 200 seconds, the marginal reduction in total cost plateaus.
-The mean performance at each initialization time (i.e., red dots) approximately follows a decaying exponential trend.
+The mean performance at each initialization time (i.e., red dots) approximately follows an exponential decay trend.
 Notably, in fact, a longer initialization does not necessarily produce a better initial solution because the auxiliary task does not explicitly account for road‑trenching costs.
-Accordingly, we set the initialization time to 200 seconds, as allocating more time offers limited returns.
+Therefore, setting the initialization time to 300 seconds for this case represents a reasonable trade-off between solution quality and computational efficiency.

-\subsubsection{Neighborhood size}
+\subsubsection{Neighborhood Size}

 Expanding the neighborhood search range can improve the likelihood of reaching a global optimum, but it also increases computational cost and runtime.
-In this subsection, we evaluate MVNS under different neighborhood sizes to identify a suitable trade-off.
-We vary the number of candidate sizes per operator \(N\) from 5 to 25 (so MVNS explores \(3N\) neighborhoods per iteration).
-Fig. \fref{fig: neighbor size} reports MVNS performance on Case‑3 across 10 independent runs for each setting.
+In this subsection, we evaluate L-VNS under different neighborhood sizes to identify a suitable trade-off.
+We vary the number of candidate sizes \(N\) from 10 to 50.
+Fig. \fref{fig: neighbor size} reports its performance across these settings.

-The average cost drops markedly when increasing \(N\) from 5 to 10.
-Beyond \(N=15\), solution quality plateaus while runtime grows linearly with \(N\).
+The average cost drops markedly when increasing \(N\) from 10 to 20.
+Beyond \(N=30\), solution quality plateaus while runtime grows linearly with \(N\).
 Moreover, very large neighborhoods can dilute the benefits of DRL guidance because the acceptance pool increasingly includes low‑quality, randomly perturbed candidates.
-Therefore, balancing accuracy and efficiency, we set the neighborhood size per operator to 10.
+Therefore, balancing accuracy and efficiency, we set the neighborhood size per operator to 30.